module-formation/formation-Deep-MLOps/docs/azure_ml/lesson2.md

 !!! info "Définition"

-    * Logging: Informational output produced by the software, usually in the form of text
+    * **Logging**: Informational output produced by the software, usually in the form of text
-    * Application Insights: A special Azure service which provides key facts about an application
+    * **Application Insights**: A special Azure service which provides key facts about an application
-    * Webservice: One of the most used Python classes from Azure's Python SDK
+    * **Webservice**: One of the most used Python classes from Azure's Python SDK

 ### Troubleshoot Deployment Issues